 9-Courses, page 178

+PBAD 202 - Geographic Information Systems I (4)

+Introductory concepts and techniques, with hands-on laboratory experience, enable students to produce their own GIS maps of human and environmental phenomena.
+Students cannot receive credit for both PBAD 202 and GEOG 202.

+Offered: Fall, Spring.

+PBAD 308 - Geographic Information Systems II (4)

+GIS is used by students in the computer laboratory to produce complex, multi-layered maps of various spatial phenomena at a level designed to promote proficiency with the latest analytical software.
+Students cannot receive credit for both PBAD 308 and GEOG 308.

+Prerequisite: GEOG 202 or PBAD 202

+Offered: Fall.

 PBAD 325 - Politics of Public Management (4)

 Budgeting and Personnel Administration, Emphasis is on the central role of public budgets in policy formation and on the search for balance among a representative public work force, neutral competence, and political responsiveness.